Threatening 90% of girls .. Beware this pain in the body reveals something wrong

 Books – Syed Metwally

-The latest scientific findings challenge many preconceived notions about gender differences in heart disease, and this has led experts to argue that in women in pain, a heart attack should be considered a possibility to be ruled out.
+The latest scientific findings challenge many preconceived notions regarding gender differences in heart disease, and this has led experts to argue that in women in pain, a heart attack should be considered a possibility to be ruled out.

-Although the prevalence is higher in both sexes, heart attacks occur more frequently in women, however, younger patients in this group and doctors rarely suspect a heart attack even with all symptoms present, in part because of confusion about the differences Gender in cardiology.
+Although the prevalence is higher in both sexes, heart attacks occur more frequently in women, however, younger patients in this group and doctors rarely suspect a heart attack even with all symptoms present, in part because of confusion regarding the differences Gender in cardiology.

 And according to the results of a new study, “young women” are increasingly suffering from heart attacks for no apparent reason.